Browin Przepiśnik - Homemade garlic sausage

 favorites

-How to prepare homemade garlic sausage?
+How to make homemade garlic sausage?

 Preparation:

-Once the sausage has dried well, you can proceed to smoke it.
+When the sausage has dried well, you can proceed to smoke it.

-... because homemade is better!
+Enjoy! ...because homemade is better!